-2.6 Leasehold land and land use rights
+2.6 Land use rights

-Leasehold land and land use rights are stated at cost less accumulated amortization and accumulated impairment losses.
+Land use rights are stated at cost less accumulated amortization and accumulated impairment losses.
 Cost mainly represents consideration paid for the rights to use the land on which plants and buildings are situated for a period of 50 to 70 years from the dates the respective rights were granted.
-Amortization of leasehold land and land use right is calculated on a straight-line basis over the period of the rights.
+Amortization of land use right is calculated on a straight-line basis over the period of the rights.